devanshj/type-cheese/README.md

 // type filtered is [2, 3]
 ```

 ... and a lot more.
-Checkout code and `/examples`.